19 Powerful Ways to Grow a Travel YouTube Channel in 2025

 YouTube Studio’s helps cut down your response time by offering canned responses for the repetitive stuff, but try to add personal touches when you can.

-This means choosing a day and time to upload your youtube videos and sticking to it as much as possible.
+This means choosing a day and time to upload your youtube videos (mine used to be every Thursday at 2am PST Honolulu – yeah, 2AM, cause the rest of the world is already awake) and sticking to it as much as possible.
 It can be challenging, especially when life, work and content pull you in different directions.
 This will help your viewers know when to expect new content from you.

 YouTube is a search engine, which means for YouTube growth and discovery, your video title and description need relevant keywords that people actually search for.
 In 2025, some terms are so saturated “Best Things to Do in Tokyo” that ranking is nearly impossible without massive subscriber numbers.

-TubeBuddy has been my secret weapon for years.
-Their keyword research tools help you find searchable terms with less competition on YouTube.
+But if you don’t have that skill yet,TubeBuddyhas been one of other secret weapon.
+It’s got keyword research tools specifically for YouTube and helps you find searchable terms with less competition.
 It lets you know what channels rank the highest for the keywords you’re searching for and lets you search for alternate keywords.

 They have some AI features that you may find helpful to play with although YouTube is getting better at matching a couple of TubeBuddy’s long-standing features- like A/B title and thumbnail testing- and offering it for free.
 TubeBuddy still offers a lot of benefit.